snowplow/snowplowanalytics.com/_posts/2018-11-01-snowplow-google-cloud-storage-loader-0.1.0-released/index.md

 number of files produced per window which is also configurable
 - `.txt` is the filename suffix

-If the notions of windows or panes are still relatively new to you, we invite you to read the following article series by Tyler Akidau which detail the different [Cloud Dataflow][dataflow] capabilities with regards to streaming and windowing:
+If the notions of windows or panes are still relatively new to you, we recommend reading the following article series by Tyler Akidau which detail the different [Cloud Dataflow][dataflow] capabilities with regards to streaming and windowing: